top of page

 • Rules

-• Student A then expresses ideas/opinions/questions/information about the topic for 40 seconds.
-During this time, Student A should not repeat ideas expressed by Student B, but instead should share other ideas/opinions/ information/questions.
+• Student B then expresses ideas/opinions/questions/information about the topic for 1 minute.
+During this time, Student B should not repeat ideas expressed by Student A, but instead should share other ideas/opinions/ information/questions.
 For example, discuss another of the causes.

-• Student B then expresses ideas/opinions/questions/information about the topic for 40 seconds.
-During this time, Student A should not repeat ideas expressed by Student A, but instead should share other ideas/opinions/ information/questions or should expand upon those expressed by Student A.
+• Student C then expresses ideas/opinions/questions/information about the topic for 1 minute.
+During this time, Student C should not repeat ideas expressed by Student A or B, but instead should share other ideas/opinions/ information/questions or should expand upon those expressed by Student A or B.

-• For one minute, both student A and B should consolidate their ideas and thoughts by taking notes on their "Causes of WWI" organizer.
+• For one minute, both student A and B and C should consolidate their ideas and thoughts by taking notes on their "Causes of WWI" organizer.

-2. Most significant cause of WWI quick write - submit through Google Classroom
+2. Most significant cause of WWI quick write (optional) - submit through Google Classroom

 • View a video on causes by clicking here